 Unlike toilet paper, which dissolves, these wipes are indestructible, even though manufacturers claim that they should break down by the end of the sewage cycle.
 New York City has spent more than $18 million over the past five years on water treatment equipment problems stemming from wipes that often combine with grease, which often combine with congealed grease to create very tough clogs.

 Emily Lloyd, Mayor de Blasio’s Department of Environmental Protection Commissioner, who also served in that role from 2005 to 2009 and was Sanitation Commissioner from 1992 to 1994, recalled the warning she received during a return tour of a wastewater plant last year: “You’re not going to believe what’s happened with baby wipes.”
 And it is residents, Ms. Lloyd noted, who bear the extra cost.
 “That goes, obviously, on the water rates,” she said.
 “It’s an expense we didn’t have before that now we have.”

 The rule of thumb is the only safe items to flush down toilets are waste, wastewater and toilet tissue.
 Items to avoid flushing include diapers and baby wipes, tissues and paper towels, cotton swabs, clothing labels, sponges, tobacco, aquarium gravel and kitty litter.
 As with adult wipes, if any of these items says they’re flushable, be safe and throw them in the trash instead.

 Threats to sewer lines can exist outside your home too, with tree roots being one of the most common culprits involved in sewer problems.
 Sewer systems work best with regular inspections.
-Contact Balkan Plumbing with any questions on repairing, maintaining, inspecting, or improving your sewer system today.
+Contact Balkan Sewer And Water Main with any questions on repairing, maintaining, inspecting, or improving your sewer system today.